Zealfire243/Housing-price-timeseries/README.md

 * [Presentation](./Notebooks/Presentation.pdf)

 ## Repository Structure
--README.md                     <- The top-level README for reviewers of this project -Notebooks
+- README.md                     <- The top-level README for reviewers of this project
+- Notebooks
-    -Report.ipynb              <- Narrative documentation of analysis in Jupyter notebook -MaidenVoyage.ipynb        <- Jupyter notebook containing all code that was used with documentation -Presentation.pdf                  <- PDF version of project presentation -dataraw                       <- Both sourced externally and generated with code -imgs                          <- Both sourced externally and generated with code
+    - Report.ipynb              <- Narrative documentation of analysis in Jupyter notebook
+    - MaidenVoyage.ipynb        <- Jupyter notebook containing all code that was used with documentation
+- Presentation.pdf                  <- PDF version of project presentation
+- dataraw                       <- Both sourced externally and generated with code
+- imgs                          <- Both sourced externally and generated with code